jasp-stats/jasp-desktop/JASP-Tests/README.md

 -----------------

 Currently, the analysis unit tests are not integrated into the JASP-Tests app.
 To run the tests, the R package [jasptools](https://github.com/jasp-stats/jasptools) is required.
-Note that this package does not need to be installed manually; it is installed automatically when you clone the jasp-desktop environment.
+This package is included with your clone of the jasp-desktop repository.
-To load the package simply type `library(jasptools, lib.loc="path/to/jasp-desktop/Tools")`
+However, before you install it, make sure you install jaspResults first.

+To install jaspResults:
+- `install.packages("/path/to/jasp-desktop/JASP-R-Interface/jaspResults", type="source", repos=NULL)`

+To install and use jasptools type:
+- `install.packages("/path/to/jasp-desktop/Tools/jasptools", type="source", repos=NULL)`
+- `library(jasptools)`
+- `develop("path/to/jasp-desktop")`

 To run all tests type
 ```
-jasptools::testAll()
+testAll()
 ```

 Any test that fails is shown in the console.